Skip to main content

 Highlight cover1080 x 19209:16-Center-cropped to circle

-Carousel consistency rule: If you mix 1:1 and 4:5 slides in the same carousel, Instagram will crop all slides to the ratio of the first slide.
-Pick your ratio and commit to it for the entire carousel.
+Carousel rule.
+Mix 1:1 and 4:5 slides and Instagram crops every slide to the ratio of the first one.
+Pick a ratio and commit to it for the whole carousel.

 FormatDimensions (px)Aspect RatioNotes